 See how easily those skills transition from the job ad onto a resume?

 If you are changing careers, make sure to include and prioritize transferable skills.
-Transferable skills, like being adaptable, problem-solving and time management, are valuable in many different jobs and show that you can bring important abilities to your new role.
+Transferable skills, like being adaptable, problem-solving, and time management, are valuable across many jobs and show that you can bring important abilities to your new role.

-Your resume as a whole is designed to highlight your skills much like a customer service representative showcases their best abilities while assisting customers.
+Your resume as a whole is designed to highlight your skills, much like a customer service representative showcases their best abilities when assisting customers.

-Consider the rest of your resume — from the professional summary at the top to the education section near the bottom of your resume (if you’ve been out of school for a while), every section is a skills-delivering machine.
+Consider the rest of your resume: From the professional summary at the top to the education section near the bottom of your resume, every section is a skills-delivering machine.

 Okay, here's what a summary looks like when you include customer service skills from the job ad: